hajika/docca/README.md

 Installation
 --
-You need to have `git` and `composer` installed on your linux system
+You need to have ìnstalled (preferably on a linux system):
+    git
+    composer
+    php 7.1 (command line interface and webserver) mysql database
+    php-imagick

+Then you can set up the app with

     $ git clone https://github.com/hajika/docca
     $ cd docca